theprivacydev/give-me-readme/README.md

 ## Next Steps
 * Add feature to allow user to upload images based on prompts in command line
-* Fix formatting of installation instuctions so it prints as a code snippet

 ## Questions
 For additional questions please contact: